Nottoway Plantation: 19th century

 John Hampden Randolph was born in Virginia in 1813, a member of the prominent Randolph family.
 He migrated with his family to Mississippi when his father, Peter Randolph Jr., was appointed a federal judge in Woodville, Mississippi, by President James Monroe in 1820.

 John Randolph married Emily Jane Liddell in 1837 and had eleven children.
-Randolph devoted most of his time to his cotton plantation, but believing sugar production would be more lucrative, he decided to move his family to southern Louisiana in 1842, where he purchased a 1650 acre cotton plantation that he named Forest Home.
-Converting the plantation to sugar cane production two years later and constructing Iberville Parish's first steam-powered sugar mill, Randolph was able to triple his earnings over his cotton production.
-Within ten years, Randolph had increased his holdings to 7116 acre and enslaved 176 people, making Randolph one of the more prominent enslavers in the Southern United States.
-In 1855, Randolph purchased an additional 400 acre of highland, and 620 acre of swamp and Mississippi River-front land where he sought to build a more prestigious home that he named "Nottoway", after Nottoway County, Virginia, where he was born.
+Randolph devoted most of his time to his cotton plantation, but believing growing sugar cane and producing sugar would be more lucrative, he decided to move his family to southern Louisiana in 1842, where he purchased a 1650 acre cotton plantation that he named Forest Home.
+Converting the plantation to the new crop two years later and constructing Iberville Parish's first steam-powered sugar cane mill, Randolph was able to triple his earnings over his cotton production.
+Within ten years, Randolph had increased his holdings to 7116 acre and acquired 176 slaves, making him one of the more prominent slaveowners in the Southern United States.
+In 1855, Randolph purchased an additional 400 acre of highland, and 620 acre of swamp and Mississippi River-front land, where he sought to build a more prestigious home that he named "Nottoway", after Nottoway County, Virginia, where he was born.

-He selected Henry Howard, a trendy architect of the time, considered one of the finest architects of 19th-century New Orleans.
-Many of his Greek Revival- and Italianate-style buildings, churches, and homes can still be found in the city.
-He also designed the neighboring Belle Grove, now destroyed.
+He ordered all his slaves to build his house.
+Although he did lay out the design.
+He also designed the neighboring Belle Grove, now also destroyed.
 Randolph and the owner of Belle Grove, John Andrews, are known to have had a rivalry of sorts that even extended to their homes.
 Compiling the materials for his plantation home, cypress logs were cut and cured under water for six years, then cut into planks and dried into what is called virgin cypress.
 The wood's most notable feature is its durability and resistance to termites.
-Handmade bricks were baked in kilns by enslaved workers, and 40 carpenters, brick masons, and plumbers were hired by Howard, who lived in tents at the construction site while doing their work.
+Handmade bricks were baked in kilns by enslaved African Americans, and 40 carpenters, brick masons, and plumbers were hired by Howard, who lived in tents at the construction site while doing their work.
 The massive home was completed in 1859, along with various other buildings, including quarters for enslaved workers, a schoolhouse, greenhouse, stable, steam-powered sugar house, wood cisterns, and other necessary buildings for an agricultural operation.